daos-stack/daos/docs/dev/documentation.md

-Because the version aliases are symlinks, and because the website contents consists of thousands of small files, copying it to the actual webserver is best done by creating and transfering a tarfile, which can then be un-tarred on the webserver and will keep the symlinks intact.
+Because the version aliases are symlinks, and because the website contents consists of thousands of small files, copying it to the actual webserver is best done by creating and transferring a tarfile, which can then be un-tarred on the webserver and will keep the symlinks intact.

 As a best practice, a new website version is first deployed in a